crestdatasystems/ZeekAutomation/zeek-automation-terraform/README.md

     - mirror-vpc tags
     - mirror-vpc instances

-  with optional parameters like: ip_protocols, direction, & cidr_ranges.
+  with optional parametes like: ip_protocols, direction, & cidr_ranges.
 - Enables packaging of logs in order to send it to Chronicle Platform.